joaovquintas/joaovquintas/README.md

 ### Hi there, I'm João Vitor Quintas. 👋

+- 🎓 I'm currently graduating in Science and Technology, and Computer Science at UFABC.
 - 🌱 I’m currently learning DSA in C/C++, NodeJS and Nextjs.
 - 📫 How to reach me: jvqs99@outlook.com
 - 😄 Pronouns: He/him.